MYassineBoum/ChatApp-WebSocket-STOMP/README.md

+# ChatApp-WebSocket-STOMP
-# Using STOMP protocol with WebSocket to create a web application for group/private chatting in Spring Boot.
+Using STOMP protocol with WebSocket to create a web application for group/private chatting in Spring Boot.